Mount Everest Facts

 Mt.
 Everest, the highest mountain in the universe at an altitude of 8848.86 meters above sea level.
 It is bestraddled between Nepal and Tibet.

 Both countries operate adventure activities like treks, tours, and expeditions in the Everest region.
-Reaching on top of Mt.
+Reaching the top of Mt.
 Everest at the highest elevation in the world is the dream of many climbers.
 The most changeable topographical climatic conditions of the Everest region make trekking and climbing activities challenging.
-This region opened colorful trekking and mountaineering trails after 1953 when the first climbers Sir Edmund Hillary and Tenzing Norgay Sherpa successfully took their feet on top of Mt.
+This region opened colorful trekking and mountaineering trails after 1953, when the first climbers, Sir Edmund Hillary and Tenzing Norgay Sherpa, successfully set their feet on top of Mt.
 Everest.
-The great reviews of the Everest visitors depending on their experiences added more importance to the Everest.
+The great reviews of the Everest visitors, depending on their experiences, added more importance to the Everest.

 Every traveler is eager to know about the geography, flora and fauna, people, culture, and traditions of the Khumbu region.
-So, before planning any kind of activities in the Everest region, you need to know some facts including creepy about the Everest region.
+So, before planning any kind of activities in the Everest region, you need to know some facts, including creepy things about the Everest region.
 The facts are written below;

 Who named "Mount Everest"?

-Mount Everest refers to Sagarmatha in Nepali language whereas Chomolungma in Tibetan language.
+Mount Everest refers to Sagarmatha in the Nepali language, whereas Chomolungma in the Tibetan language.

 In the early period, Mt.
 Everest was named as Peak XV.
 But after 1865 AD, this peak was named as Mount.
 Everest by Sir George Everest.
 He was the General British Surveyor of India.